peteroupc/peteroupc.github.io/graphics.md

 Given that desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920&times;1080 or larger), I make the following challenge.

+Create a tileable desktop wallpaper image meeting the following requirements.

+- Requirements:
-Create a tileable desktop wallpaper image with one each of the following color and resolution options.
-The image is preferably abstract, should not employ trademarked images, and must be suitable for all ages.
-The image may not be produced by artificial intelligence tools or with their help.
+    - The image employs one of the following color options and one of the following resolution options.
+    - The image is preferably abstract, should not employ trademarked images, and is suitable for all ages.
+    - The image is in the public domain or licensed under Creative Commons Zero or Attribution or, less preferably, another open-source license.
+    - The image was not produced by artificial intelligence tools or with their help.
 - Colors:
     - Two tints: Black and white.
         - Allows for hue shifting to, say, a black-to-red or gray-to-blue palette.